canjs/canjs/docs/can-guides/introduction/technical.md

 * Enables designer/developer cooperation - Because the view is stripped of code and application logic, designers can safely and comfortably change the View without fear of breaking things.

 * Enables easier testing - ViewModels can be unit tested easily.
-Because they represent the view's state without any knowledge of the DOM, they provide a simple interface for testing.
+Because they represent the view’s state without any knowledge of the DOM, they provide a simple interface for testing.

 ## Vivacious Views